timleyden/speechtotextdemo/README.md

 [Batch transcription learn more](https://docs.microsoft.com/en-gb/azure/cognitive-services/speech-service/batch-transcription)

 #### Webhooks for Speech Services
+Note: Our initial solution used webhooks however these have since been deprecated in v2.0 and so we have now moved to a polling function

 Webhooks are like HTTP callbacks that allow your application to accept data from the Speech Services when it becomes available.
 Using webhooks, you can optimize your use of our REST APIs by eliminating the need to continuously poll for a response.
 [Learn more](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/webhooks).

 **TranscriptionCompletion** operation was used in this solution to evoke azure function to pool completed transcripts.